-Though not obliged to, College ICT staff can also offer assistance and support on a whole range of personal computing problems college members may have providing their time allows.
+Though not obliged to, College ICT staff can also offer assistance and support on a whole range of personal computing problems college members may have (provided their time allows).
 Please also note that we can only respond to support requests from your registered College email account.
-Support requests from personal, non-University email accounts will be ignored.
+Support requests from personal, non-University email accounts will be ignored as we cannot validate your identity.